-Any searches will always be undertaken in the presence of two staff members with the direct permission of the Headmaster.
-Head of Conduct, DSL or Head of Boarding.
+Any searches will always be undertaken in the presence of two staff members with the direct permission of the Headteacher, Deputy Head (Pastoral), DSP or Head of Boarding.

 No personal searches of pupils will take place but pupils should on request turn out their pockets or bag.
 The college further reserves the right, where there is reasonable suspicion of a disciplinary offence, to inspect and monitor the use of computers and mobile phones and may confiscate these if they have been used inappropriately.